SMS language: Whole word or phrase abbreviation

-Czech abbreviations ending with the CZ are pronounced as check

 A single letter or digit can replace a word, syllable, or phoneme

 Entire sounds within words would often be replaced by a letter or digit that would produce a similar sound when read by itself:

 Combinations can shorten single or multiple words:

 Overall observations and criticisms

 Frequency of use

 In one American study, researchers found that less than 20% of messages used SMS language.
 Looking at his own texting history, the study's author, linguist David Crystal, said that just 10% of his messages used SMS language.

 Positive

 Effect on verbal language use and literacy

-According to research done by Dr. Nenagh Kemp of University of Tasmania, the evolution of textese is inherently coupled to a strong grasp of grammar and phonetics.
+According to research done by Dr. Nenagh Kemp of the University of Tasmania, the evolution of textese is inherently coupled to a strong grasp of grammar and phonetics.

 David Crystal has countered the claims that SMS has a deleterious effect on language with numerous scholarly studies.
 The findings are summarized in his book Txtng: the Gr8 Db8.

 In his book, Crystal argues that: